What you need to know before placing an order with True Leaf Market

-Tomato is the quintessential staple of summer gardening and arguably offers the most seed diversity among all seasonal fruits.
+Tomato is the quintessential staple of the summer gardening and arguably offers the most seed diversity among all seasonal fruits.
 Available in every possible color, shape, and size, tomato is a high-heat and full sun favorite that thrives from container and patio gardening.
 Along with cucumber and summer squash, the tomato plant is one of the most productive, hardy, and heavy fruiting crops of the season.

 1. Organic Beefsteak Tomato Seeds